javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 *!*
 openRequest.onblocked = function() {
   // there's another open connection to same database
-  // and it wasn't closed by db.onversionchange listener };
+  // and it wasn't closed after db.onversionchange triggered for them };
 */!*
 ```